Peter Barnes (Irish republican)

-Peter Barnes (6 May 1907 – 7 February 1940) was born in Banagher, King's County (Offaly).
+Peter Barnes (6 May 1907 – 7 February 1940) was an Irish republican.
+He was born in Banagher, King's County (Offaly).
 As a young man Barnes joined Fianna Éireann (an Irish nationalist youth organisation) and in 1924 became a member of the Irish Republican Army (IRA).

 Sabotage campaign in England - the S-Plan

 Barnes, along with James McCormick (also known as James Richards), were convicted of participating in the 1939 Coventry bombing, which was part of the IRA's sabotage campaign in England (the S-Plan).
 The Coventry bombing killed five people on 25 August 1939.
 Barnes was arrested on that date in London.
 During the search of his room police discovered the address of his fiancée.
 At her address (also in London), police found receipts for materials associated with bomb making.
 Although he and McCormick admitted constructing the bomb, which was intended to be used to destroy a power station, they claimed not to be involved in planting the bomb.
 Another IRA man (Joseph "Joby" O'Sullivan) claimed that he planted the bomb and that Barnes and McCormick were innocent.